c0d3z3r0/gd32f30x_firmware_library/Examples/USBFS/USB_Device/DFU/readme.txt

 internal flash memory using the GD tool "GD MCU DFU Tool" available for download from www.gd32mcu.21ic.com.

+  The GD tool "GD MCU Dfu Tool" also can operate the option Byte.

   The supported memory for this example is the internal flash memory, you can also add a new memory interface if you have extra memory.